TriedAngle/glucose/README.md

   <strong> Note: </strong>
   <ul>
       <li>
-          Rust 1.51 and onwards is required
+          Rust 1.51 (nightly only right now) and onwards is required
       </li>
       <li>
           this project is under heavy development and not really usable from a consumer-perspective